Sahil811/natours-node/README.md

-# natours-node

-Here is a draft README.md for a Natours Node.js project repository:

 # Natours - Node.js API

 This is the Node.js/Express API for the Natours application.
 Natours is a tour booking and reviews website.